Industrial Disease Claims

 Fill out our quick contact form and one of our experts will get back to you at a time that suits you!

 Industrial injuries are one of the most common claim types in the UK.
-They contribute significantly to the number of workers’ compensation claims processed in the UK every year.
-Your employer has a duty of care to make your working environment as safe as possible.
-If you have been hurt or fallen ill due to poor working conditions, talk to us at The Compensation Experts so that you can collect the industrial injury compensation you deserve.
-Our panel of solicitors has the skill and experience necessary to help you make a successful industrial injury claim or accident at work claim.
+They contribute significantly to the number of claims in the UK every year.
+Your employer has a duty of care to make your working environment as safe as they can.
+If you have had an injury due to poor working conditions, contact The Compensation Experts.
+We can help you claim the compensation you may be entitled to.
+Our panel of solicitors have years of experience in industrial injury compensation claims.

 What is an Industrial Disease Claim?

 There is a broad range of conditions that can be classed as an industrial disease.
-Some of the more typical cases we handle as workers’ compensation experts include:
+Some of the common cases we handle include: